eic/EicToyModel/README.md

 -------

 ```
-# Edit a script like sandbox.C in the *../scripts/* directory according to your
+# Edit a script like example.C in the ../scripts/ directory according to your
 # preferences (see full list of the available commands here) and runs it:
 root -l ../scripts/example.C